Consumer Debt Statistics

 11. The ratio of debt payments to household income decreased between 2001 and 2016.

-14. Almost 90% of couples with children carry some type of consumer debt.
+14. 90.3% of couples with children carry some type of consumer debt.

-More precisely, 88.8% of couples with at least one child are indebted.
-Single parents with children are in a similar situation, with about 80.1% carrying debt.
+Single parents with children are in a similar situation, with about 75.1% carrying debt.
 Families without children, on average, carry less debt due to the lack of extra child-related expenses.
+So, 77.5% of couples without children owe money.
+71.2% of singles without children and younger than 55 are indebted, while the figure for those over 55 stands at 59.7%.

 US Consumer Debt Statistics by Credit Score